JodaOrg/joda-money/.github/SECURITY.md

 ## Supported Versions

-If a security issue occurs, only the latest version is guaranteed to be patched.
+If a security issue occurs, only the latest versions of v2.x and v1.x are guaranteed to be patched.

 ## Reporting a Vulnerability